In This Article

 Regulatory concerns regarding token classification and anti-money laundering (AML) parallel those for many other cryptocurrencies.

+While regulatory bodies like the US Securities and Exchange Commission (SEC) have not weighed in on Arweave’s classification specifically, if the Arweave token were to be classified as a security, it could affect the token’s liquidity and trading markets.
 AML and Know Your Customer (KYC) regulations are typically handled at the exchange level when trades occur.
-However, some regulators have expressed an interest in seeing decentralized protocols enforce measures to prevent money laundering and for combating the financing of terrorism (CFT).
+However, some regulators have expressed an interest in seeing decentralized protocols enforce measures to prevent money laundering and to combat the financing of terrorism (CFT).

 Environmental Concerns